canonical/nginx-ingress-integrator-operator/docs/reference/external-access.md

 # External access

-This charm does not require any external access.
+This charm does not require any external access to be deployed.